0joseDark/0joseDark/README.md

 - 🌱 I’m currently learning python,one done Windows 10. i use jupyter now ,LMs and studying a little web designer.
 I like to read [medium.com](https://medium.com)
 - I intend to create a working group, and then a sandbox to train machines, this in a simulation, I like OpenSim, but we can do ROS, it is already done with a simulator, and act in real life, with a robot, you have VR glasses, you are driving the robot in the sandbox, the idea is to make the bots/robot, here on earth it's fun, all remote of course
 - 💞️ I’m looking to collaborate on :-)) looking for work of Reverse engineer, programming in windows 10, only
-- 📫 How to reach me ? make an account in [second life](https://secondlife.com/)- nosso simulador tipo vida real, yah, nós pode tumar um café na esplada de um bar e falar com outros.
+- 📫 How to reach me ? make an account in [second life](https://secondlife.com/)- our real life type simulator, yah, we can have a coffee on the terrace of a bar and talk to others.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: the future is like traveling by train, we can't miss the train